 Franklin Covey Co. (we, us, our, the Company, or FranklinCovey) is a global company specializing in performance improvement.
 We help organizations achieve results that require a change in human behavior, and our mission is to "enable greatness in people and organizations everywhere."
-We believe that our results-driven principle-centered content is a competitive advantage in the marketplace.
-From the foundational work of Dr. Stephen R. Covey in leadership and Hyrum W. Smith in productivity, we have developed deep expertise that extends to helping organizations and individuals achieve lasting behavioral change in seven crucial areas: Leadership, Execution, Productivity, Trust, Sales Performance, Customer Loyalty, and Education.
-We have over 810 employees worldwide delivering these principle-based curriculums and effectiveness tools to our customers.
-Our consolidated net sales for the fiscal year ended August 31, 2015 totaled \$209.9 million and our shares of common stock are traded on the New York Stock Exchange (NYSE) under the ticker symbol "FC."
+We believe that our results-driven principlecentered content is a competitive advantage in the marketplace.
+From the foundational work of Dr. Stephen R. Covey in leadership and Hyrum W. Smith in productivity, we have developed deep expertise that extends to helping organizations and individuals achieve lasting behavioral change in seven crucial areas: Leadership, Execution, Productivity, Trust, Sales Performance, Customer Loyalty, and Educational improvement.
+We have over 870 employees worldwide delivering these principle-based offerings and effectiveness tools to our customers.
+Our consolidated net sales for the fiscal year ended August 31, 2016 totaled \$200.1 million and our shares of common stock are traded on the New York Stock Exchange (NYSE) under the ticker symbol "FC."

 We operate globally with one common brand and business model designed to enable us to provide clients around the world with the same high level of service.
 To achieve this level of service we operate three regional sales offices in the United States; an office that specializes in sales to governmental entities; wholly owned subsidiaries in Australia, Japan, and the United Kingdom; and we contract with licensee partners who deliver our content and provide services in over 150 other countries and territories around the world.
+On September 1, 2016, we opened three new sales offices in China.
+Our offerings and products were previously sold in China by an independent licensee.